paulirotta/async_cargo_mcp/README.md

 ## Features

-- **Comprehensive Cargo Commands**: Implementation of all cargo commands useful to an LLM.
-- **Optional Cargo Extension Commands**: If installed, the LLM can use:
-    - `clippy` for linting
-    - `cargo-edit` for intelligent dependency upgrades and package management
-    - `cargo-audit` to audit Cargo.lock for crates with security vulnerabilities
-    - `cargo-nextest` for faster test runs
-- **Async Operations**: Long-running cargo commands return immediately.
+- **Walk and chew gum at the same time**: Long-running cargo commands return immediately.
 Callbacks notifify of progress.
 This allows the LLM to continue concurrent thinking or other tool commands.
 The LLM may not think of or expect this unless you prompt it.
+- **Comprehensive Cargo Commands**: Implementation of all core cargo commands useful to an LLM: `build`, `test`, `run`, `check`, `doc`, `add`, `remove`, `update`, `clean`, `fix`, `search`, `bench`, `install`, `tree`, `version`, `fetch`, `rustc`, `metadata`
+- **Optional Cargo Extension Commands**: If installed, the LLM can use:
+    - `clippy` for enhanced linting and code quality checks
+    - `nextest` for faster test execution
+    - `upgrade` (from cargo-edit) for intelligent dependency upgrades and package management
+    - `audit` (from cargo-audit) to audit Cargo.lock for crates with security vulnerabilities
+    - `fmt` (from rustfmt) for code formatting
-- **Typed Parameters**: All command parameters are strongly-typed with JSON schema validation.
+- **Typed Parameters**: Command parameters are strongly-typed with JSON schema validation to the the LLM on the straight-and-narrow path to success

 ## Status

+It works, it is fast.
+It is not heavily field tested.

 ### Current Capabilities
-- All core cargo commands implemented: `build`, `test`, `run`, `check`, `doc`, `add`, `remove`, `update`, `clean`, `fix`, `search`, `bench`, `install`.
-- Optional command support for `clippy`, `nextest`, and `upgrade` (from cargo-edit).
+- All cargo commands implemented with fairly comprehensive integration test coverage
-- MCP protocol integration with JSON schema validation.
+- MCP protocol official library integration with JSON schema validation tested in VSCode
-- Async callback notifications for progress tracking.
+- Async callback notifications for progress tracking, but LLMs may still ignore this and wait unless prompted
-- `working_directory` is required for all commands for safety.
-- Comprehensive test suite.
+- `working_directory` is passed to commands, but we do not yet limit scope to one or more directory trees for safety

-### Upcoming Features
+### Upcoming Features (open an issue with requests, PRs welcome)
-- Enhanced documentation and usage examples.
+- Better docs and examples
-- Integration and testing with popular IDEs and LLM tools (collaboration and PRs welcome, open an issue).
+- Instructions for other IDEs and command line tools
+- ´cargo install´ for easier setup
+- VSCode plugin etc for easier setup
-- RAG documentation to give current API and upstream library API support to the LLM.
+- Add RAG documentation server for the LLM to read current and upstream docs for the latest in-use API support (help the LLM with updates since its training cutoff date, similar to [Context7](https://context7.com/) but a different approach)
-- Monitor filesystem for LLM changes and preemptively update so future commands return faster.
+- [`cargo watch`](https://crates.io/crates/cargo-watch) integration for LLMs.
+Monitor and pre-emptively build etc so future commands return faster

 ## Installation